What are the advantages of using a fully integrated cloud-based Data Analytics platform?

 Introduction

-To define it in simple terms, a fully integrated cloud-based Data Analytics platform is a software solution that allows storage, processing and analysis of large volumes of data using Cloud Computing.
+To define it simply, a fully integrated cloud-based Data Analytics platform is a software solution that allows the storage, processing and analysis of large volumes of data using Cloud Computing.

 Types of Cloud Analytics